 In order for Calendars embedded on websites to work, your Calendar sharing will need to be set to “Public.”

 Private Sharing: Share a live copy of your Calendar with select K&S users

-If you would like to share a live copy of your Calendar with only a select group of people, you can set your Share Status to “Sharing is Private” by only checking selections on your Share List.
+If you would like to share a live copy of your Calendar with only a select group of people, you can choose to share with specific people.
 This would include and Friends, Team Members, or Share Groups on your Share List.